logi-26/psio-assist/README.md

      *It is recommended to have at least the bin files merged due to PSIO compatibility issues.*
    - Click on the **Start** button to process the desired options.
    - The progress bar will display the progress of the application.

-3. **After processing**:
-   - Just copy the game folders to the SD Card and you are good to go!